Sebastián Piñera: Conflict in Araucanía

 President Piñera presents the Carabineros Special Task Force Group against terrorism.

 Piñera faced conflict in the Araucania region and nearby provinces, where Mapuche Indigenist groups demanded the ownership of lands that they consider "ancestral" and also consider that were taken over by large companies.
 Militants have carried out attacks and arson attacks on large logging operations, leading the Chilean government to declare a state of emergency in October 2021 and to militarise the region.
 Several civilians were killed as a result of law enforcement actions.

-On 14 November 2018, the Shooting of Camilo Catrillanca happened.
+On 14 November 2018, the shooting of Camilo Catrillanca happened.
 Additionally, and within the context of the trial for the Luchsinger-Mackay case, a series of incidents developed in Araucanía, with riots, arson attacks, road blockades and other demonstrations in 2020.

-On 9 February 2020, the trucker Juan Barrios was resting on the side of the road inside his vehicle when it was set in fire.
+On 9 February 2020, the trucker Juan Barrios was resting on the side of the road inside his vehicle when it was set on fire.
 He ended up with burns on 30% of his body and with his respiratory tract compromised.
-He died on 4 March 2020, and inspired the creation of a law that had his name.
+He died on 4 March 2020, and inspired the creation of a law bearing his name.
 The main objective of this bill is to increase criminal penalties for arson attacks on motor vehicles by modifying the Penal Code.
 In August and September 2020, several truck drivers' unions carried out a national strike alleging insecurity in the south of the country.

 On 30 October 2020, the shooting of the Carabinero Eugenio Nain occurred.
 He was shot to death by an unidentified armed group in the Padre Las Casas commune.